naginanaveed/scRNA-seq-/README.md

 ```python
 sc.pp.neighbors(adata, n_neighbors=15, n_pcs=40)
 ```

-**What is the neighborhood graph?**
-This is the most critical structural step before clustering and UMAP.
-The concept is simple: cells that are similar in PCA space should be connected.
-For each cell, Scanpy finds its `n_neighbors` (15 here) nearest neighbors in PCA space and connects them with edges, building a graph where nodes are cells and edges connect similar cells.

 This graph is the foundation for all downstream steps — both UMAP and Leiden clustering operate on this graph.
 The results are stored in `adata.obsp["distances"]` and `adata.obsp["connectivities"]`.